david-mateos/ColbertYouTube/README.md

-# Colbert YouTube G Spreadsheet
+# Colbert Clips Google Sheet
 Ever wanted a quick view of the last clips from Colbert?
 Yea, I know

 To run, in a new Google Sheet, click **Tools > Script editor **